karimagnusson/kuzminki-play/README.md

 #### About
 This project contains a module to use [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) with [Play Framework](https://www.playframework.com/).
 It also contains integration with the Play Json library.
 Take a look at the [kuzminki-play-demo](https://github.com/karimagnusson/kuzminki-play-demo) for an example of usage.

-If you are using Akka, you can use version [0.9.3](https://github.com/karimagnusson/kuzminki-play/releases/tag/0.9.3)
+This version is for Play 3.
+If you are using Play 2.9 with Akka, you can use version [0.9.3](https://github.com/karimagnusson/kuzminki-play/releases/tag/0.9.3)

 #### Sbt
 ```sbt